Allium sphaerocephalon

 The species is prized by gardeners because of its striking floral display.
 The spherical "head" (technically an umbel) is borne on a long scape, up to 50 cm in height, usually in July.
-It can contain hundreds of deep purple flowers.
+It can contain hundreds of deep reddish purple flowers.

 The specific epithet sphaerocephalon derives from ancient Greek, meaning "spherical head".

-This plant has gained the Royal Horticultural Society’s Award of Garden Merit.
+This plant has gained the Royal Horticultural Society's Award of Garden Merit.

 Description

 Allium sphaerocephalon produces egg-shaped bulbs.
 Small bulblets are present under the outer layer of the stem (making the plant potentially invasive when grown in gardens).
 Flowers are borne on a scape up to 50 cm in height, in a spherical to egg-shaped umbel, 1–6 cm in diameter, tightly packed with many flowers crowded together.
-The relatively small size of the umbel relative to the height of the stem makes this one of those described as 'drumstick alliums'.
+The relatively small size of the umbel relative to the height of the stem makes this one of those described as "drumstick alliums".
 Individual flowers are reddish-purple and are occasionally replaced by bulbils (again making this a potentially invasive species).